sateffen/nodgine/docs/faq.md

         responseClass: MyResponseClass
     });

-You can overwrite both, or just one of them, it's up to you.
+You can override both, or just one of them, it's up to you.

 As constructor parameter you'll get an object looking like: